Sociology of knowledge: The Enlightenment

 Peter Hamilton argues that the thinkers of the Enlightenment produced a sociology of ideas and values when they turned their attention to the scientific analysis of society.
-He argues that specific values inherent in critical rationalism, such as anthropocentrism (i.e., the assumption that humans are the most crucial element in understanding reality), were central in these thinkers' understanding of society.
-Hamilton argues that these thinkers were committed to progress and the freedom of the individual to determine his own beliefs and values at odds with traditional moral considerations in theology.
+He argues that specific values inherent in critical rationalism, such as anthropocentrism (i.e., the assumption that humans are the most crucial element in understanding reality), were central to these thinkers' understanding of society.
+Hamilton argues that these thinkers were committed to progress and the freedom of the individual to determine his own beliefs and values, which are at odds with traditional moral considerations in theology.
 The empirical method of cross-cultural comparison became a methodology for understanding society rather than the idea of revealed truth inherent in sociology, leading to a measure of cultural relativism.

 He argues that some thinkers sought to change society based on their theories.
 These ideas play out in the French Revolution with its Reign of Terror.
-Hamilton argues that the enlightenment can be seen as a critical response to the Christian theology used by the Jacobins that manipulated people's understanding of truth to maintain a feudal order.
+Hamilton argues that the Enlightenment can be seen as a critical response to the Christian theology used by the Jacobins, which manipulated people's understanding of truth to maintain a feudal order.